 Unrelenting internal stress interferes with overall quality of life and makes lifestyle change difficult.
 Managing chronic stress goes beyond taking things off an excessive personal “to do” list.
 It requires a new manner of living—a healthy lifestyle—that fosters overall mind-body balance and promotes long-term stress regulation.
 Though not a quick fix, mind-body practices such as meditation, mindfulness, and movement can have profound and lasting effect on reducing stress and enhancing overall well-being.
 Managing chronic stress requires a commitment to personal self-care—even small changes in personal self-care can have profound and lasting results on health.
 Those who manage their stress well do better at making necessary lifestyle change, so it is imperative that health care providers know how to support individuals in managing stress and adopting and maintaining healthy lifestyle behaviors.

 Saybrook University’s School of Mind-Body Medicine offers a scientific foundation for whole-person healthcare practices and research.
 The School of Mind-Body Medicine at Saybrook is an accredited graduate degree program and was originally founded by James S. Gordon, MD, Jeanne Achterberg, PhD, and Donald Moss, PhD, who are considered pioneers in the integrative health field.
-For more information go to: www.saybrook.edu/mbm
+For more information go to: test.saybrook.edu/mbm